-1 in 7 women and 1 in 10 men will experience postnatal depression or anxiety.
+One in five expecting and new mums and one in ten dads will experience postnatal depression or anxiety.

 One of my close friends suffered from post-natal depression (PND) after the birth of her first child.
 However, she found it difficult to confide in others that she wasn’t coping.
 Instead, she put on a brave face masking her feelings while spiralling deeper into depression and anxiety.
 It was only when her husband realised that she was struggling and intervened that she visited her GP for diagnosis and treatment.
 By seeking help, she was able to recover from her PND.

-This week (11 – 17 November 2018) marks Perinatal Anxiety and Depression Australia Awareness Week.
-This week aims to raise awareness around the issues of postnatal depression and anxiety which affects over 100,000 Australian parents each year.
+Perinatal Anxiety & Depression Awareness (PANDA) Week is coming up on 10 – 16 November 2019.
+It aims to raise awareness around the issues of postnatal depression and anxiety which affects over 100,000 Australian parents each year.

 During this week, Perinatal Anxiety & Depression Australia (PANDA) encourages all Australians to become aware of the signs and symptoms of perinatal anxiety and depression, and encourages new parents to reach out for support if they are struggling.

 PANDA is an organisation which helps mums and dads deal with depression and anxiety which can occur either through pregnancy or in the first year after birth.
 PANDA’s free National Helpline offers counseling, information and referral services with ongoing telephone support for families throughout Australia.